 So, how did we do it?
 And more importantly, how can you begin and finish a journey toward a debt-free life?

-Based on our experience of climbing out of debt, there are 4 important steps that you need to take if being debt-free is your goal:
+Based on our experience of climbing out of debt, there are five important steps that you need to take if being debt-free is your goal: